Allcommerce Recently Launched Supplybuy.in: Transforming Omni-Channel Sales and B2B Procurement for FMCG Players | www.lokmattimes.com

 In the highly competitive e-commerce world, D2C brands and Online Retail businesses are striving hard to connect with their customers from the first click to the final fulfilment each touchpoint matters the most when it comes to customer experience.
 Brand owners are struggling in managing the Product placement, Payments, Logistics, Loyalty and many more.

-Allcommerce is a ready to run e-commerce engine that is integrated with ERP, POS, Marketing, CRM and Delivery Apps etc, which is suitable for D2C business to speed up their growth by eliminating intermediaries to reach and connect with customers directly.
+Allcommerce is a ready-to-run e-commerce engine that is integrated with ERP, POS, Marketing, CRM Delivery Apps etc., which is suitable for D2C businesses to speed up their growth by eliminating intermediaries to reach and connect with customers directly.

 Currently bootstrapped, Allcommerce competes with top players in the B2B Marketplace segment with its unique value contribution to the buyers with a pilot in Chennai and having plans to expand to tier 2 and tier 3 cities.